Influencer Marketing in the Digital Age

 Meet marketing consultant, Jem Bahaijoub, founder of Your Marketing Companion, which provides 1 on 1 marketing coaching to small businesses and entrepreneurs, specializing in lifestyle and family and parenting brands.

-Bahaijoub works directly with Eirene Heidleberger, which she describes as a very balanced process.
+Bahaijoub works directly with Eirene Heidelberger, which she describes as a very balanced process.

 “She has a huge audience online and we’ve had this natural attraction from brands to work with her,” Bahaijoub said.